HCK-CI/AutoHCK/README.md

 Clone [VirtHCK](https://github.com/daynix/VirtHCK), AutoHCK will use it as a dependency.

 ### toolsHCK
-Get a copy of the powershel script file in [rtoolsHCK](https://github.com/HCK-CI/toolsHCK)
+Get a copy of the powershell script file in [rtoolsHCK](https://github.com/HCK-CI/toolsHCK)

 ### rtoolsHCK
 Get a clone of [rtoolsHCK](https://github.com/HCK-CI/rtoolsHCK), execute the follwing to build and install as a gem: